United Kingdom School Route Passport

 Compulsory Ages and the School-Leaving Point

-Statutory starting dates depend on birthdays and national rules rather than a single UK-wide first day.
-In England and Wales, children reach compulsory school age on the prescribed date after their fifth birthday, although most begin Reception earlier.
-Scotland usually starts children in Primary 1 between ages 4½ and 5½.
-Northern Ireland generally begins primary school at 4 or 5 and permits eligible younger children to defer for one year.
+There is no single United Kingdom compulsory-school starting age.
+England and Wales: children reach compulsory school age on the prescribed date after their fifth birthday, although most begin Reception earlier.
+Scotland only: children usually enter Primary 1 between ages 4½ and 5½ under Scottish entry-date rules.
+Northern Ireland only: primary school generally begins at 4 or 5, with deferral available for eligible younger children.

 These rules distinguish school leaving from the broader duty to participate in learning.
 The four dates are set out on the official school-leaving page, which should be checked for the learner’s actual birthday and place of residence.
 [Source-4✅]